khronokernel/HP-Elite-X2-G1-Hackintosh/README.md

 * Rear webcam
   * Rear camera's I2C based
   * Also why are you taking photos with a 12" tablet
+* Fingerprint reader
+  * My model didn't ship with one, but in general they won't work

 ## Untested